A Frequency Domain Approach to Predict Power System Transients: Case Study

 \section{Case Study}

 In this section, we conduct several case studies to illustrate the effectiveness of the proposed method.
-First, a single-machine infinite bus system is used to show the benefit of learning in the frequency domain compared to the time domain.
-Then we validate the performance of the proposed approach on a realistic power grid by the case studies with the Northeastern Power Coordinating Council (NPCC) 48-machine, 140-bus test system as shown in Fig.~\ref{fig:NPCC}~\cite{chow1992toolbox,ju2015simulation}.
+We validate the performance of the proposed approach on a realistic power grid by the case studies with the Northeastern Power Coordinating Council (NPCC) 48-machine, 140-bus test system as shown in Fig.~\ref{fig:NPCC}~\cite{chow1992toolbox,ju2015simulation}.
+Last, we verify the performance on large-scale power systems using the Great Britain (GB) transmission network, which consists of 2224 nodes, 3207 branches and 394 generators~\cite{cui2020hybrid}.
+In the appendix\ref{app: single}, a simple single-machine infinite bus system is used to show the benefit of learning in the frequency domain compared to the time domain.